Tubing hills open at Ignace-Bourget

 Both snow tubing and sledding are great ways to get your fill of the great outdoors this winter and those looking for a hill close to public transportation can check out the groomed tracks at Ignace-Bourget Park in the Sud-Ouest borough.
 From December 23, 2022 until March 5, 2023, there will once again be sledding and tubing lanes and free equipment (tubes) available for everyone.
 And because the weather is looking good, the hill will also be open for a last hoorah on March 11 and 12.

 Redesigned sledding hill

-The park’s large hill has been redeveloped into two free sections for sledding.
-One area will cater to families and promote an introduction to the thrill of zipping down a wintry hill, while the other will be aimed at more seasoned sledders.
+The park’s large hill was redeveloped in 2020 into two free sections for sledding.
+One area caters to families and promotes an introduction to the thrill of zipping down a wintry hill, while the other is aimed at more seasoned sledders.
 Snow-making equipment ensures good conditions throughout the season, and illuminated tracks let families use the hill into the evening.
 There’s no magic carpet to ride back up to the top, so be sure to dress in layers as you might get toasty!

 Though access to the hill and equipment is completely free, reservations must be made online between 9 a.m. to 4 p.m the day before your visit.
 You must reserve a tube for each family member.
 You can also book on-site, however, your place is not guaranteed and it is strongly recommended that you book online.